Difference Between Merger and Consolidation

 Merger vs Consolidation

-The definition of a merger is that its legal binding between two or more entities or companies.
+The definition of a merger is that it is legally binding between two or more entities or companies.
 Where two companies merge and transform into a single company.
 The Merger also means the act of a company taking over one or more companies, along with its assets and liabilities.

-The definition of consolidation is that it’s a legal binding between two or more entities or companies.
+The definition of consolidation is that it is legally binding between two or more entities or companies.
 Where two companies consolidate but remain as two separate companies, in this case, the companies come together to form a stronger association of one or more companies or entities.

 Comparison Table